fsmosca/deploy-reactpy-to-gcp/README.md

 # Deploy reactpy with fastapi backend to GCP

 It uses gunicorn as server with uvicorn as workers.
+See the explanation from [fastapi on gunicorn](https://fastapi.tiangolo.com/deployment/server-workers/#gunicorn-with-uvicorn-workers).

 See app.yaml